cheretbe/multi-ip-ddclient/tools/aws/aws_cli/README.md

 Old proof-of-concept code, that uses AWS CLI.
-Replaced with Python script in parent directory.
+Replaced with Python scripts in parent directory.

 ```shell